This is some hopefully useful information about the local 'hood. If there is a star (*) next to an item,

 including the now expensive retail sections of Westbourne Grove and Ledbury Road, as well as Portobello Road's

-emergence as a top London tourist attraction with its boutique independent shops.
+emergence as a top London tourist attraction with its boutiques and independent shops.

 Notting Hill has a high concentration of restaurants, coffee shops, and cafes.